-Prior to our initial public offering in August 2016 ("IPO"), we were an indirect wholly owned subsidiary of BNP Paribas ("BNPP"), a global financial institution based in France.
+Prior to FHI's initial public offering in August 2016 ("IPO"), the Company was an indirect wholly owned subsidiary of BNP Paribas ("BNPP"), a global financial institution based in France.

 On April 1, 2016, BNPP effected a series of transactions ("Reorganization Transactions") pursuant to which FHI, which was then known as BancWest Corporation ("BancWest"), contributed Bank of the West ("BOW"), its subsidiary at the time, to BancWest Holding Inc. ("BWHI"), a newly formed bank holding company and a wholly owned subsidiary of BancWest.
 Following the contribution of BOW to BWHI, BancWest distributed its interest in BWHI to BNPP, and BWHI became a wholly owned subsidiary of BNPP.
-As part of these transactions, we amended our certificate of incorporation to change our name to First Hawaiian, Inc., with First Hawaiian Bank remaining our only direct wholly owned subsidiary.
+As part of these transactions, the Company amended its certificate of incorporation to change its name to First Hawaiian, Inc., with First Hawaiian Bank remaining its only direct wholly owned subsidiary.

 On July 1, 2016, we became an indirect wholly owned subsidiary of BNP Paribas USA, Inc. ("BNP Paribas USA"), BNPP's U.S. intermediate holding company.
-As part of that reorganization, we became a direct wholly owned subsidiary of BNP Paribas USA.
+As part of that reorganization, the Company became a direct wholly owned subsidiary of BancWest Corporation ("BWC"), a direct wholly owned subsidiary of BNP Paribas USA.